jv36/jv36/README.md

-# Welcome to my profile!
+# :wave: Welcome to my profile!

 ## Studying Informatics Engineering @ FEUP:
 Going to my 3rd year.
 Check out all of the cool projects I've done throughout the course!